UNITED STATES HISTORY

 with Catholic Christians going, in theory, to the defence of

-Orthodox Christian in Anatolia and to reclaim lost Christian lands
+Orthodox Christians in Anatolia and to reclaim lost Christian

 *The Crusades in the Middle East took place periodically between